 Even when zooming into the last 30 days, the top 5 countries have a similar dominance pattern: Nigeria moves up to #1, South Africa drops to #2, Austria jumps to #3, Switzerland is a new entrant at #4, and the Netherlands drops to #5.
 Slovenia drops all the way to #13 just behind the U.S. at #12.

-With the price of Bitcoin dropping sharply off the June 26th peak, the GTMC once again proved useful in assessing the sustainability of the price momentum.
-As a reminder, here are my working explanations for how and why the GTMC works:
+With the price of Bitcoin dropping sharply off the June 26th peak, the Google Trend Momentum Check once again proved useful in assessing the sustainability of the price momentum.
+As a reminder, here are my working explanations for how and why the Google Trend Momentum Check works:

-- When a search extreme accompanies an extreme price movement in the direction of an uptrend, a frenzy of activity has attracted all the willing buyers into the market.
+- When a search extreme accompanies an extreme price movement in the direction of an uptrend, a frenzy of activity attracts many of the willing buyers into the market.
 Once the buying ends, the price momentum loses its fuel and the path of least resistance becomes downward.
-The GTMC does not (yet?) predict how long the top will last or the steepness of the subsequent pullback.
+The GTMC does not predict how long the top will last or the steepness of the subsequent pullback.

 - When a search extreme accompanies a breakout in price, fresh buying interest has entered the market to revive upward momentum.
 A breakout marks either a change in price momentum or a new high after a previous pullback.
 This association is a new one for me and only came from studying the GTMC with Bitcoin.

-As long as Google remains the dominant gateway for information on the internet, I expect the GTMC to continue to work.
+As long as Google remains the dominant gateway for information on the internet, I expect the GTMC to continue working.
 So far, searches in English continue to prove sufficient for understanding the GTMC.
-I am not surprised since English is a dominant or common language across the open societies of the world.

 Be careful out there!